What makes SPW different to other primary schools?

 What age do students start at SPW?

 The Early Learning and Centre accepts enrolments from children aged 2 years.
-Foundation students need to turn 5 by April 30 to start at the beginning of the school year.
+Reception students need to turn 5 by April 30 to start at the beginning of the school year.
 Children who turn 5 after April 30 will start the following year.

 Are there restrictions on enrolments?